tdworowy/kindle_highlights/md/Plato_The_Complete_Works_(Plato).md

       Education has two branches—one of gymnastic, which is concerned with the body, and the other of music, which is designed for the improvement of the soul.
 And gymnastic has also two branches—dancing and wrestling;

       Now human affairs are hardly worth considering in earnest, and yet we must be in earnest about them—a sad necessity constrains us.

+      Athenian.
+I say that about serious matters a man should be serious, and about a matter which is not serious he should not be, serious

       and the pupils shall be regarded as belonging to the state rather than to their parents.